AlexandraFiles/Sterrhoptilus_RADseq_Repository/PhylogeneticTrees/README.md

 Alexandra Files

-This folder contains all files and results from running *IQTree* to make a phylogenetic tree and the unrooted phylogenetic network using *SplitsTree*.
+This folder contains all files and results from running *IQTree* to make a phylogenetic tree, an unrooted phylogenetic network using *SplitsTree*, and a species tree using *SNAPP*.

 ### IQTree